-The Society was granted a \$175,548 loan under the Paycheck Protection Program (PPP) administered by the U.S. Small Business Administration (SBA) from a qualified lender.
-The loan is uncollateralized and is fully guaranteed by the SBA.
-The Society may be eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-Because the Society anticipates forgiveness, this is considered a conditional contribution, and funds received in advance of meeting the conditions are recorded as refundable advances.
-Proceeds from the loan are eligible for forgiveness if they are used for certain payroll, rent, and utility expenses.
-In addition, other requirements regarding salary and employee levels must be maintained.
-Management submitted a forgiveness application subsequent to year end and has since received full forgiveness.
+In 2020, the Society was granted a \$175,548 loan under the Paycheck Protection Program (PPP) administered by the U.S. Small Business Administration (SBA) from a qualified lender.
+The loan was uncollateralized and was fully guaranteed by the SBA.
+The Society was eligible for loan forgiveness of 100% of the loan, upon meeting certain requirements.
+Because the Society anticipated forgiveness, this was considered a conditional contribution, and funds received in advance of meeting the conditions were recorded as refundable advances.
+Proceeds from the loan were eligible for forgiveness because they were used for certain payroll, rent, and utility expenses.
+In addition, other requirements regarding salary and employee levels were met.
+Management submitted a forgiveness application in 2021 and received full forgiveness, which is recorded in grant revenue.